 The audit evidence available in relation to the investment portfolio and associated returns are publicly available and considered to be strong sources of audit evidence.
-Ownership of investments has been verified by reference to this information.
+Ownership has been verified against custodian documentation and confirmations.

 The nature of the company's activities means that overheads are generally consistent and predictable and where unexpected variances occur, adequate evidence is available.